-If you want to build a company that is a leader of innovation, creativity, and change within your industry, you need to have the proper resources to power it.
+If you want to build a company that is a leader in innovation, creativity, and change within your industry, you need to have the proper innovation resources to power it.
 Money, people, equipment, and time are all critical parts of the innovation cycle.
-Without them, you will never learn what your business is capable of doing: creating sweeping changes across your industry, making your business flow more smoothly, or simply offering advantages to your customers that you never dreamed possible.
+Without them, you will never learn what your business can do: creating sweeping changes across your industry, making your business flow more smoothly, or simply offering advantages to your customers that you never dreamed possible.

-Unfortunately, some companies have learned—to their detriment—that, without resources, it's difficult, if not impossible, to create the kind of innovation that sets a brand apart.
+Unfortunately, some companies have learned—to their detriment—that, without resources, it's difficult, if not impossible, to create the innovation that sets a brand apart.

-With the sudden emergence of touch-screen smartphones, Nokia was pressed to compete—and fast.
+With the sudden emergence of touch-screen smartphones, Nokia was pressed to compete quickly.
 And although they had the potential to compete with Apple and Android for a significant share of the market, particularly with their substantial research and development budget, Nokia got caught in a constant game of catch-up.
-Over and over again, they threw all their money and resources into developing new phone devices that would beat-out Apple and Android products, only to come up short.
+Repeatedly, they threw all their money and resources into developing new phone devices that would beat out Apple and Android products, only to come up short.